 About the Program

-The Cardiovascular Perfusion Program prepares its graduates to work as Certified Clinical Perfusionists (CCP) in a variety of health care settings where cardiopulmonary life support services are required.
+The Bachelor of Science in Cardiovascular Perfusion Program prepares its graduates to work as Certified Clinical Perfusionists (CCP) in a variety of health care settings where cardiopulmonary life support services are required.
 Perfusionists are typically employed in cardiac surgical centers and operate the heart-lung machine during open heart surgery.
-They serve as experts in associated technologies such as ventricular assist devices and are involved in all aspects of intraoperative blood conservation and management.
+They serve as experts in associated technologies such as ventricular assist devices and are involved in all aspects of intraoperative blood management.

-As a graduate of MUSC’s CVP program, you’ll become a highly-trained member of an open heart surgery team.
+There are more than 300 graduate of MUSC’s CVP program, and they are employed as highly-respected members of an open heart surgery teams.
 Extensive knowledge of anatomy, pharmacology, pathology and surgical techniques are keys to success.
 Perfusionists often specialize in areas of pediatric perfusion or ventricular assist devices and the MUSC Perfusion Program provides extensive experience in both of these areas.